diablodale/dp.docs/docs/_max/attributes/decodercolor.md

    nppidei64_11.dll
    nvjpeg64_11.dll
    ```
-3. Enable the decoder with the attribute `@decodercolor nvjpeg`
+3. Enable the decoder with `@decodercolor nvjpeg`.